Start a Check-in

 checkin-labels.png

-Else - click 'No' to switch it to 'Yes'.
+Select No to switch it to Yes.
 You are then prompted for the details about the label server.

-These details should default - but otherwise you need to complete them - and 'connect'.
+These details should default, but otherwise you need to complete them and select Connect.
 Once done, you are presented with a list of available printers.
-Choose which printer you want to use for this terminal and click 'continue with checkin'.
+Choose which printer you want to use for this terminal and select Continue with check-in.

 checkin-printers.png